Welcome to Allentown West Rotary!

 AWRC Named Bronze Hero Club for 2023-2024

-In 2023, SHELTERBOX has helped more than 325,000 people (approximately 65,000 households).
-It is our second biggest year, behind the 420,000 supported in 2022, in terms of people reached since ShelterBox began in 2000.
+In 2023, SHELTERBOX helped more than 325,000 people (approximately 65,000 households).
+It was our second biggest year, behind the 420,000 supported in 2022, in terms of people reached since ShelterBox began in 2000.

 We supported thousands of people in Türkiye and Syria after earthquakes devastated the region.
 In Morocco, where a powerful earthquake had caused widespread damage in the Atlas Mountains, our teams worked with our partner Association Le Grand Atlas, and Rotary District 9010 to distribute emergency shelter aid to around 20 affected communities.

 East Africa has been victim to the worst drought in 40 years, causing millions of people to be displaced.
-We’ve supported thousands of people in Ethiopia this year providing essential household items, tarpaulins, and ropes for people who have been displaced.
+We’ve supported thousands of people in Ethiopia, providing essential household items, tarpaulins, and ropes for people who have been displaced.
 We also launched our first project in Somalia since 2011 and have so far been able to provide support for hundreds of people, with additional projects in the pipeline for 2024.

 As the conflict in Ukraine approaches its third year, we are delivering our sixth project in the country supporting thousands more people with winter clothing, blankets, and stoves.
 We are continuing to support people affected by conflict in Syria with winterisation projects too, making sure people have thermal clothing, blankets, and tarpaulins to help make temporary shelters waterproof.